Rethinking Cross-lingual Gaps from a Statistical Viewpoint: Introduction

-Figure~\ref{fig:xlang_gaps} presents source-to-target performance drops on two recent benchmarks across various LLMs.
-Why do we see such cross-lingual gaps despite the mounting evidence~\citep{dumas2024llamas,schafer2024role,brinkmann2025large} for language-agnostic representations in LLMs?\todo{VP: add cites} Commonly, the problem is attributed to subpar generalization of parametric knowledge across languages due to representation misalignment.
-For instance, we may imagine knowledge fragmentation if Nelson Mandela and ({\it Nelson Mandela} in Hindi) are embedded differently.
-Given the sparsity of non-English languages and non-latin scripts in pretraining data and even further rarity of entities, the representation misalignment rationale is compelling and likely.
-But could there be other causes at play?
-How can we validate if knowledge is failing to transfer? \todo{VP: is there scope to mention SBET here?}

-Cross-lingual divergence in responses may emerge either due to variance (of responses) or biases.
-The well-known error decomposition of mean squared error, MSE = bias$^2$+variance, can be applied to our setting to characterize how differences arise between source and target responses.
-We contextualize bias and variance with an example question sourced from a Hindi document: {\it When was Kreeda Bharti established?} with the correct answer {\it 1992}.
-If there is a knowledge barrier and the entity {\it Kreeda Bharti} is unrecognized in any language other than Hindi, we then expect the model to respond with a random guess anywhere from 1500 BC to 2024 AD leading to significant {\it bias} between target responses and the Hindi response (1992).
-On the other hand, if the gap is due to variance alone we expect target responses distributed more widely around the source response: say 1992$\pm$30.
-Figure~\ref{fig:problem_illustrated} sketches source and target responses for a hypothetical example when the cross-lingual gaps are due to biases (left diagram) or variance (right diagram).
+Past work postulated many potential causes of cross-lingual gaps despite mounting evidence for language-agnostic representations~\citep{dumas2024llamas,schafer2024role,brinkmann2025large} in LLMs.
+We adopt a different approach and characterize cross-lingual error.
+In an extreme scenario when the parametric knowledge of LLMs is language-siloed, or when the model fails to comprehend a prompt in a foreign language, we expect the responses in the target language to be biased.
+On the other hand, if the model is simply under-confident in the target language, we expect errors to be zero-centered (unbiased) but accompanied by higher response variance in that language.
+We contextualize biased and unbiased cross-lingual error with an example question sourced from a Hindi document: {\it When was Kreeda Bharti established?} with the correct answer {\it 1992}.
+If there is a knowledge barrier or the entity {\it Kreeda Bharti} is unrecognized in any language other than Hindi, we expect the model to respond with a random guess anywhere from 1500 BC to 2024 AD leading to significant {\it bias} relative to the Hindi response (1992).
+On the other hand, if the gap is due to variance alone, we expect target responses to be distributed more widely around the source response, say 1992$\pm$30.
+Figure~\ref{illus_fig1a} sketches source and target responses for a hypothetical example when the cross-lingual gaps are due to biased (left) or unbiased (right) errors.

-The distinction between the two sources of gap is important for guiding mitigation approaches.
-Besides, the problem is more severe if the gaps are due to biases because it requires rethinking LLM pretraining, tokenization, embeddings, etc. To the best of our knowledge, past work did not establish the nature of gaps.
-In fact, the literature often overlooked variance to explain the cross-lingual gap.
-The gaps instead are explained through certain knowledge barrier inducing biases in the target responses~\citep{chua2024crosslingual,wang2024cl2cm}.